-How to configure your App Service application to use Google login
+Configure your App Service or Azure Functions app to use Google login

-This topic shows you how to configure Azure App Service to use Google as an authentication provider.
+This topic shows you how to configure Azure App Service or Azure Functions to use Google as an authentication provider.

 To complete the procedure in this topic, you must have a Google account that has a verified email address.
 To create a new Google account, go to accounts.google.com.

-The client secret is an important security credential.
+The App secret is an important security credential.
 Do not share this secret with anyone or distribute it within a client application.

-Click Google.
-Paste in the App ID and App Secret values which you obtained previously, and optionally enable any scopes your application requires.
-Then click OK.
+Select Google, then paste in the App ID and App Secret values that you obtained previously.
+Enable any scopes needed by your application.

-By default, App Service provides authentication but does not restrict authorized access to your site content and APIs.
-You must authorize users in your app code.
+App Service provides authentication but doesn't restrict authorized access to your site content and APIs.
+For more information, see Authorize or deny users.

-(Optional) To restrict access to your site to only users authenticated by Google, set Action to take when request is not authenticated to Google.
-This requires that all requests be authenticated, and all unauthenticated requests are redirected to Google for authentication.
+(Optional) To restrict site access only to users authenticated by Google, set Action to take when request is not authenticated to Google.
+When you set this functionality, your app requires that all requests be authenticated.
+It also redirects all unauthenticated requests to Google for authentication.